matthewsides/Project4-Countdown/README.md

 ## 1. Introduction

+This document specifies a design for the conceptual features and mechanics (gameplay) of a game with the provisional title “CountDown”.
+It is based on and around elements discussed in various meetings and the continually running televised game show CountDown, the meetings held since 14th November 2017, between or involving Matthew Sides.

 ### 1.1 Scope

 This documentation is intended to be read by programmers, artists and producers involved in the design implementation and testing of the video game rendition of CountDown.